Battle of the Bulge: George S. Patton and the U.S. Army's Finest Hour of World War II

 The face of a German soldier in the midst of the Ardennes Offensive in December 1944.
 (Photo Credit: Wikimedia Commons)

 The German counteroffensive began at 5:30 a.m. on Saturday, December 16, 1944, striking the U.S. First Army’s VIII Corps in what historian Winston Groom describes as the “heavily forested and lightly defended area of the Ardennes,” and wreaking havoc.
 This area contained American units who were inexperienced and still undergoing training or battle-weary troops who had been sent there to rest and recuperate.
-Fighting through knee-high snow, German forces smashed U.S. outfits and took many prisoners, but American troops in the north and in the south desperately held on, “squeezing the German thrust into a 40-mile wide and 55-mile-deep protuberance in the Allied line whose shape on the map gave the engagement its name: the battle of the Bulge,” as recorded by historian Andrew Roberts.
+Fighting through knee-high snow, German forces smashed U.S. outfits and took many prisoners.
+In the face of this onslaught, American troops in the north and in the south desperately held on, “squeezing the German thrust into a 40-mile wide and 55-mile-deep protuberance in the Allied line whose shape on the map gave the engagement its name: the battle of the Bulge,” as recorded by historian Andrew Roberts.

 Victims of the Malmédy massacre.
 (Photo Credit: Wikimedia Commons)